hraberg/Shen.java/README.md

 This is bound to change as we go:

+* = is broken in a non-deterministic way.
 * Saner choice of target method.
 Currently this is done by a mix of instanceof guards and fallback to `ClassCastException`.
 It's really only used for builtins.
 * Proper arithmetic.
 Shen.java uses long and double, but currently there's probably a lot of boxing going on.
 * Adherence to Shen types when compiling typed Shen to Java.